QMCPACK/qmcpack/docs/installation.rst

   ::

-    QMC_CUDA              Enable CUDA and GPU acceleration (1:yes, 0:no)
-    QMC_COMPLEX           Build the complex (general twist/k-point) version (1:yes, 0:no)
+    QMC_CUDA              Enable legacy CUDA code path for NVIDIA GPU acceleration (1:yes, 0:no) QMC_COMPLEX           Build the complex (general twist/k-point) version (1:yes, 0:no)
-    QMC_MIXED_PRECISION   Build the mixed precision (mixing double/float) version (1:yes (GPU default), 0:no (CPU default)).
+    QMC_MIXED_PRECISION   Build the mixed precision (mixing double/float) version (1:yes (QMC_CUDA=1 default), 0:no (QMC_CUDA=0 default)).
                           The CPU support is experimental.
                           Use float and double for base and full precision.
-                          The GPU support is quite mature.
+                          The legacy GPU support is quite mature.
                           Use always double for host side base and full precision and use float and double for CUDA base and full precision.
-    ENABLE_SOA            Enable data layout and algorithm optimizations using Structure-of-Array (SoA) datatypes (1:yes (default), 0:no).
+    ENABLE_CUDA           ON/OFF(default).
+Enable CUDA code path for NVIDIA GPU acceleration.
+                          Production quality for AFQMC.
+Pre-production quality for real-space.
+    ENABLE_OFFLOAD        ON/OFF(default).
+Enable OpenMP target offload for GPU acceleration.
-    ENABLE_TIMERS         Enable fine-grained timers (1:yes, 0:no (default)).
+    ENABLE_TIMERS         ON/OFF(default).
+Enable fine-grained timers.
 Timers are off by default to avoid potential slowdown in small systems.
                           For large systems (100+ electrons) there is no risk.

 - General build options